Mehequanna/epicodus-project2/README.md

 ## Project Name
---Short Description
+Vacation Finder

 ## Features
---What does it do?

-##Languages
---List languages
+This site will help the user choose which of three locations they should go on vacation.

+##Technologies
+Bootstrap, JS, JQuery

 ## Usage
-To view the site, you can go to --Insert your addresses https://mehequanna.github.io/portfolio.
+To view the site, you can go to https://mehequanna.github.io/epicodus-project2.
-To use the code, you can clone the repository at --Use your addresses [https://github.com/Mehequanna/portfolio](https://github.com/Mehequanna/portfolio).
+To use the code, you can clone the repository at [https://github.com/Mehequanna/epicodus-project2](https://github.com/Mehequanna/epicodus-project2).

---Simple use instructions.
+1. Download the repository.
+2. Open index.html in your browser.

-## Author/s
+## Author
---Name/s
+Stephen Emery

 ##License
-This work can be used under the The MIT License.
+This work can be used under the MIT License.
-Copyright (c) 2016 --Name
+Copyright (c) 2016 Stephen Emery